esphome/esphome-docs/esphomeyaml/guides/faq.rst

     # From docker:
     docker pull ottowinter/esphomeyaml:latest

-And in HassIO, there's a simple UPDATE button when there's an update available as with all add-ons
+And in Hass.io, there's a simple UPDATE button when there's an update available as with all add-ons

 .. _faq-beta: